 Measuring Underemployment in Illinois: Alternative Measures of Labor Underutilization

-In 2017, the Illinois unemployment rate dropped to levels not seen since before the Great Recession of 2007-2009.
-However, despite this seemingly good news, some think that the unemployment rate does not fully capture the labor force status of many Illinoisans, especially those who have stopped looking for work.
-In addition to the official unemployment rate, there are also alternative measures developed by the U.S. Bureau of Labor Statistics (BLS) for the U.S. and states which attempt to measure underemployment or labor underutilization.
+Following the pandemic in 2020, the Illinois unemployment rate appears to have largely recovered to pre-pandemic levels.
+However, despite this seemingly good news, it is possible that the unemployment rate does not fully capture the labor force status of many Illinoisans, especially those who have stopped looking for work.
+In addition to the official unemployment rate, there are alternative measures developed by the U.S. Bureau of Labor Statistics (BLS) for the U.S. and states that attempt to measure underemployment or labor underutilization.

 The six alternative measures include:

-The chart above shows 12-month moving average U-3 rates (the official unemployment rate) and U-6 rates (the most inclusive measure of under-employment) for Illinois and the U.S. Throughout the past decade, the average Illinois U-3 and U-6 rates have tracked closely, moving in the same direction and reflecting contractions and expansions in the economy.
-The average Illinois U-6 rate peaked at 18.1 percent in July, August 2010 and fell to its lowest level, 9.6 percent, in August 2017.
-By comparison, the average Illinois U-3 rate also peaked in 2010 (March, April, July, August) and dropped to its lowest level, 5.2, in May-August 2017.
-The differences between the average Illinois U-3 and U-6 rates ranged from 4.4 points in August 2017 to 7.5 points in July, August 2011.
-Nationally, the average U-6 rate peaked at 16.8 percent in April-November 2010 and was as low as 8.2 percent from January-October 2007.
-The gap between the U.S. U-3 and U-6 rates ranged from 3.6 points in 2007 to 7.1 points in 2011.
+The chart above shows 12-month moving average U-3 rates (the official unemployment rate) and U-6 rates (the most inclusive measure of underemployment) for Illinois and the U.S. Throughout the past decade, the Illinois U-3 and U-6 rates have tracked closely, moving in the same direction and reflecting contractions and expansions in the economy.
+The average Illinois U-6 rate peaked at 15.3 percent in March 2021 and fell to its lowest level, 7.4 percent, in May 2023, before rising to 8.7 percent as of March 2025.

 A report with 12-month average U-3, U-6 rates for Illinois and the U.S. can be found here.